-Another outcome of the BPISS framework is that it rendered evidence that suggests that simulation techniques can be used as an aid to design IS.
-For instance, the analysis of the traditional BPS model proposed in Tier Two of the BPISS framework provided more information to identify those areas where BP could be improved by the insertion of an IS.
-This information cannot be obtained by the used of traditional IS modeling techniques since they cannot always predict the way the IS will behave in practice.
+Another outcome of the BPISS framework is that it rendered evidence that confirms that IS static modeling techniques cannot always predict the way the IS behaves in practice.
 For example, based on the IS description provided by static models, it was thought that the IS would significantly reduce the number of backorders.
 After running the BPISS simulation model, it was shown that this was not the case.
 The experiment showed that depicting the behavior of the IS and the effects that the latter would have on the processes is feasible, however, this was not and easy task.
-Despite the simplicity of the example used, the development of the model proved to be complex.
+Despite the simplicity of the example used the development of the model proved to be complex.
 It is thought that the higher the complexity of the IS the harder the construction of the simulation model.
 Hence, there is the need to test the BPISS framework with more complex IS.
 Regardless of these drawbacks, the results of the experiment showed that the new IS would improve the performance of the processes.
 Furthermore, It was noticed that the performance of the process did not depend only on the IS behavior but also on accurate changes to the business process themselves.
 This shows that business processes and the information systems are closely correlated and further research is needed to analyze this relationship in more detail.
 Finally, one of the major reasons of the complexity of this new approach was due to the fact that the discrete-event simulation tool used in our example was designed to model and simulate business process and offered limited capabilities to model and simulate information systems.
 Further research in this area is also needed in order to identify simulation tools that offer better capabilities to model the elements required to simulate IS or to propose the development of such tools.